studio-dessai/playlists/scripts/usage.md

 For example:

-`bash didweplay.md Autechre`
+`bash didweplay.sh "Autechre"`

-Note that the search matches the case.
+The search is case-insensitive.